Jvheaney/ru-social/README.md

 We did what any sane business people would do.
 We purchased domains that were similar to ours and fit the niche we were targeting, made it clear that we were separate, and continued on our way.

-The compeition was not a fan of that.
-They approached the reporter from the second news outlet and explained to the reporter that we had infringed on their idea, and we were stealing the audience they had grown (an audience size in which we had eclipsed a week prior).
+The competition was not a fan of that.
+They approached the reporter from the second news outlet and explained that we had infringed on their idea, and we were stealing the audience they had grown (an audience size in which we had eclipsed a week prior).
 The reporter asked us for comment, to which we told the reporter that this is just business, and the other page had not started yet, so how could we possibly copy them?

 That article never ended up being printed unfortunately.
 It would've helped us at the time, but we continued on.